Grace Napolitano: Early life, education and career

 Napolitano was born and raised in Brownsville, Texas.
-After high school, she married and moved with her husband to California, where they raised five children.
+After high school, she married Federico "Fred" Musquiz and moved with her husband to Norwalk, California, where they raised five children.
+After Musquiz's death in 1980, she married Frank Napolitano in 1982.

 Napolitano began her political career as a member of the Norwalk City Council, winning her first election in 1986 by 28 votes.
 Four years later, she was reelected by the largest margin recorded in city history.
 In 1989, Napolitano's council colleagues elevated her to serve as mayor.
 During her council tenure, she focused much of her attention on providing access to constituents and on redevelopment and transportation issues to address the city's need for jobs and a more diversified economic base.

 Napolitano made her way up through the ranks of Ford Motor Company for 21 years.
 After her retirement in 1992, she was elected to the California Assembly and became a leader in international trade, environmental protection, transportation and immigration.
 In 1996 she requested and received the creation of the first new California State Assembly Standing Committee in nine years, the Committee on International Trade, which she chaired until being termed out in 1998.
 In her six years in the Assembly, she also served as chair of the Women's Caucus and vice chair of the Latino caucus.

 Napolitano is a member of the Congressional Progressive Caucus.